 Although the Casa Vicens is one of the lesser-known of Gaudí’s works, UNESCO added it to the List of World Heritage in 2005.

 Plan Your Visit

-You can visit Casa Vicens between April and October every day from 10 a. m. to 8 p. m. and between November and March on Monday till 3 p. m. and Tuesday to Sunday till 7 p. m.
+You can visit Casa Vicens between April and October every day from 10 a. m. to 8 p. m. and between November and March on Monday to 3 p. m. and Tuesday to Sunday to 7 p. m.